-More than 450 partners have joined Generation Study Abroad with a bold vision to double the number of students studying abroad by the end of the decade.
+More than 500 partners from academia, public and private sectors from the U.S. and abroad have joined Generation Study Abroad with a bold vision to double the number of U.S. students studying abroad by the end of the decade.

 On October 1-2, 2015, the inaugural IIE Summit on Generation Study Abroad will bring commitment partners together in Washington, D.C. to highlight their progress and create positive new solutions.